cbaycity/small-media/README.md

 ## Current to do:

+1. Make small icon for logo.
+Make logo without color.
+(Done!)
-1. Finish Header
+2. Finish Header
   i.
-Control state for signin
-  ii.
-Add Arthound Logo Update and Small logo icon.
+Update to new logo and then be done with this component.
+(Done!) ii.
+Figure out why the centering of the list is changing for some pages.
+Everything needs to be centered.
+(Working!)
+3. Add images and info to the backend for a single post.
+(Done!)
-2. Create a signup form.
+4. Create a signup form.
+  i.
+Need to control state using Javascript.
+The userFocus variables need to be updated as does the error checking.
-3. Create a database that manages a backend with access.
+5. Create a database that manages a backend with access.
-3. Create the Local Art and Popular Art sections from the general feed components.
+6. Create the Local Art and Popular Art sections from the general feed components.
-4. Style has to look like an artist made it.
-Consider making the buttons paint brush marks.
+7. Figure out some form of testing for the components and for the site.
+Jack suggests that only testing for backend hits is needed?

 ## Mac Environment Setup: